What to Know About Tuition & Fees

 In contrast to public colleges, Alma does not offer a tuition discount to residents of the state.

-Alma College tuition and fees is the number charged to undergraduates for one academic year, not including room and board.
+Fees and tuition costs quoted on this page do not include room and board, which will increase your costs.
 However, many students will end up spending under full tuition because they receive financial aid as well as other reductions.

 View the table below to see 2016 - 2017 school year costs.